AmeyaUppina/Diabetic_Retinopathy-UNET_Stacked_UNET/README.md

 ## Acknowledgments

-- Thanks to Kaggle for the dataset and its brilliant interface it provided to execute our code.
+- Thanks to Kaggle for the dataset and the brilliant interface it provided to execute our code.
 - Thanks to Keras Libraries for providing us with the most flexible and robust CNN layers to build our models.
-- And special thanks to the coding community at Stack Overflow for having almost all the solutions for the erros we faced.
+- And special thanks to the coding community at Stack Overflow for having almost all the solutions for the errors we faced.